lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 Core data transactions are atomic and durable.

-Notification failure does not interrupt trip creation.
+Notification failure does not interrupt trip creation or billing preparation.

 ## What This Means for the Business